tomhea/os_zero/README.md

 This version will be able to get input. echos will get string as input and will echo it.

-I decided that I need to be more organized, and that I'll allow myself writing multiple "notebooks" (yeah, I'm addressing markdowns as "Notebooks").
+I decided that I need to be more organized, and that I'll allow myself writing multiple "notebooks" (yeah, I'm addressing these ".md" files as "Notebooks").
 I created the [bare_asm.md](bare_asm.md) for the actual assembly I coded in memory, and the memory regions.

 I implemented `getc` that inputs a byte, and `availc` that returns wether an input is available to be read.